-The research about these dried fruits began in 2001 when scientists at the University of Illinois in Chicago published a paper about the growth, chemical composition and possible health uses of of Dried Plums or Prunes.
+The research about Osteopenia dried plums (prunes) began in 2001 when scientists at the University of Illinois in Chicago published a paper about the growth, chemical composition and possible health uses of of Dried Plums or Prunes.

 The articles gives the history and composition of dried plums.
 Near the end they mention a number of health conditions that Dried Plums/ Prunes might alleviate.

 Here are the three paragraphs from their abstract: